-After the cable section you will reach another saddle – Forcella di Sielles.
+After the cable section, you will reach another saddle – Forcella di Sielles.
 It’s a great spot for a longer break.
-You can leave your backpack here and head over to the summit of Piz Duleda, another extension to AV2.
+You can leave your backpack here and head over to the summit of Piz Duleda, a short extension to AV2.

-From Forcella di Siellas you have a choice between paths no. 3A or 3B.
+From Forcella di Siellas you have a choice between path no. 3A or 3B.
 They run parallel before eventually merging into one ca. 20 minutes before reaching rifugio Puez.

 Rifugio Puez didn’t really make a lasting impression on me.
 Maybe because we were crammed into a tiny room in the attic with 10 other people.
 To enter the room we had to crawl through a small door.

-The overall stay was ok, the food was ok and the staff were courteous.
+The overall stay was ok, the food was ok and the staff was courteous.
 I think they had big shoes to fill after our stay at rifugio Genova.

 Day 3: Rifugio Puez to Rifugio Piscadiu